steve-king/front-end-boilerplate/README.md

 - imagemin compressions
 - Twitter Bootstrap for quick prototyping, easily customisable to import only the stuff you need

-### Bootstrap
-Twitter bootstrap-sass-official is the only bower dependency included, and currently configured import CSS only.
-If you really want to get tall the JS too, remove the "overrides" object for bootstrap in `bower.json` before you run `bower install`

-To customise the SCSS parts of bootsrap that are imported, edit `dev/scss/bootstrap-custom.scss` and uncomment components as needed.
-At the moment, only mixins, normalize (css reset), grid, responsive utilities, and helper classes are imported.
-The variables needed to adjust the grid have been copied into `dev/scss/variables.scss` from  `bower_components/bootstrap-sass-official/assets/stylesheets/bootsrap/variables.scss` - you will need to grab any extra vars for any other components you import from this file.

 ### Gruntfile.js
 You can change the locaton of the dev and build folders in the "paths" object near the top of the Gruntfile.
 By default these are set to `dev` and `build`.
 Note: you'll also need to update the dev folder location in the `.bowerrc` file.